Audi A1: Production

+Production Shift: Production moved to SEAT's Martorell plant in Spain, reflecting Audi's strategy to optimize manufacturing across the Volkswagen Group.

 In an interview by Automotive News Europe, Audi's CEO, Markus Duesmann, announced that once the second generation Audi A1's lifecycle ends, it will be discontinued with no successor, due to tighter European emissions standards, leaving the A3 as their entry-level model.
+A3 is bigger than A1.